July 3, 2018

 Elsa Schiaparelli used colourful plastic ‘Lightning’ zippers in her 1935 collection and shocked everyone by placing them in very visible parts of her clothes.

 She wasn’t the first designer to use a fastener in a woman’s garment though.
-In 1933 the American couturier, Charles James incorporated a long zipper in his spiral wrap-over dress which he named the ‘Taxi’.
+In 1932 the American couturier, Charles James incorporated a long zipper in his spiral wrap-over dress which he named the ‘Taxi’.

 - You will often find a metal zipper in women’s clothes from the 1940s in the side seam, sleeves as well as on the back.
 All of my 1940s dresses have either a zipper or buttons placed in the side seam.

-- In the 1950s it was popular to place a long zipper at the centre back of the dress but always concealed.
+- In the 1950s it was popular to place a long zipper at the centre back of the dress but it was always concealed.
 Don’t be surprised to see a 1940s gown with a long zipper that runs down the back.

 - Plastic zippers replaced metal ones after 1963